What is the Intake Form Feature?

 - Click + NEW

-- Select the form type (Intake Form, Feedback, or Survey)
+- Select Intake Form, Cancellation, Feedback, or Survey

 - Click Save